h-arnold/gDriveRecursiveFolderCopy/README.md

-# Google Drive Folder Copier
+# Google Drive Parallel Recursive Folder Copier

-This script is a crude implementation of the 'copy folder' functionality Google Drive should have, but doesn't.
-Copy operations via Google App Script are painfully slow so this script copies files and folders in parallel (up to 30 operations at once) to make the process a little less slow.
-Google App Script Triggers are created whenever an instance of the script is in danger of timing out so that it can be resumed.
+Google will not allow you to copy folders via the WebUI and it will not allow you to transfer ownership of folders to people outside of your organisation.
+This can be a problem if you want to migrate from one Workspace org to another.
+This script addresses this problem by recursively copying the source folder to the destination folder of the users' choosing.
+The running the script needs to have at least view access of the source folder and edit access of the destination folder.

+The other implementations of this solution copy files sequentially and are subject to the Google App Script execution limits.
+Because the app script copy operation is so slow (~0.5sec/file) this limits size and complexity of folders you can copy significantly.
+To overcome this, I made my own version which  copies files and folders in parallel (up to 30 simulatenous workers) and automatically schedules the resumption of copy operations before the 6 minute execution limit is hit.
+This means that you can copy large and complex folder strucutres relatively quickly (it's still painfully slow), subject to the maximum 6 hours of cumulative exection time time per day limit.

 ## Features